 (Approved for Issue by the Exchange Fund Advisory Committee by Circulation)

-- The Sub-Committee noted that the Aggregate Balance remained little changed at around HK$54.1 billion, while the Monetary Base increased slightly to HK$1,685.07 billion at the end of the review period.
-All changes in the Monetary Base had been fully matched by changes in foreign reserves in accordance with the Currency Board principles.
+- The Sub-Committee noted that the Monetary Base increased to HK$2,107.09 billion at the end of the review period.
+In accordance with the Currency Board principles, all changes in the Monetary Base had been fully matched by corresponding changes in foreign reserves.

-- The Report on Currency Board Operations for the period under review is at Annex.
+- The Report on Currency Board Operations for the review period is at Annex.

 Monitoring of Risks and Vulnerabilities